privacy and security policies, TOS, copyright info

 Anyone wandering by, possibly to see if they'd like to sign up for this site themselves . . . possibly even just to talk to YOU, could click on your posts and read them.

-In addition to your profile, post on the board too, but ONLY in the Members Only areas.
+In addition to your profile, join community conversations too, but ONLY in the Members Only areas.
 This would allow you to socialize with other members of lesbotronic outside of strictly private, one-on-one messages.

-Limiting yourself to posting in the Members Only areas means you're a little less likely to get noticed than if you ALSO post in the Public Area.
-But if privacy is a huge concern, posting only in the Members Only areas will mean no one not signed up and logged in to lesbotronic will be able to see anything you've posted.
+Limiting yourself to conversations in the Members Only area means you're a little less likely to get noticed than if you ALSO post in the Public Area.
+But if privacy is a huge concern, limiting yourself to the Members Only area will mean no one not signed up and signed in to lesbotronic will be able to see anything you've said.

 (Or at least, they wouldn't know you existed via your participation HERE.
 Anything else is obviously out of our jurisdiction.)

-Keep your profile active, but do NOT post anything whatsoever on the board, either in the Public Area or any of the Members Only areas.
+Keep your profile active, but do NOT join any community conversations, either in the Public Area or any of the Members Only area.